ymtao5219/surgical_fine_tuning/README.md

 > Method to surgically finetune language encoders with a subset of layers to perform close to full-finetuning!

-This repository contains the code for our paper:
+This repository contains the code for our paper (EMNLP Findings 2023):

 ![Paper Title](title.png)